Novemser/OpenJDK-Concolic-Execution-Engine/README.md

 # WeBridge OpenJDK Concolic Execution Engine

-Implementation of a concolic execution engine on top of Openjdk 8.
+Implementation of a concolic execution engine on top of OpenJDK 8.

 The engine currently supports interpreter mode execution.